AIS-Bonn/pose_graph_prediction/README.md

 Similarly, each target node type gets an own MLP for the node update.
 Encoder and decoder are not affected by the types.

+The training and evaluation procedure are described in the following.
+The evaluation section contains the results of the models' comparison.

 </details>